rocky-linux/documentation/docs/gemstones/01-gh_cli_1st_pr.md

 ## Introduction

-This guide details how to contribute to the Rocky Linux documentation using only the command line interface (CLI).
-It covers forking the repository and creating a pull request.
+This Gemstone details how to contribute to the Rocky Linux documentation project using only the command line interface (CLI).
+It covers forking the repository the 1st time and creating a pull request.
 We'll use contributing a new Gemstone document in our example.

 ## Problem Description